Macrometacorp/docs/docs/queryworkers/attribute-based-access.md

 }
 ```

-## Example 3
+## Example - Limit Access by Attribute

-In this example, employees can see all items and orders but cannot update them.
+This query worker allows employees to see all items and orders but not update them.
 Partners can view and update only their own items.

 The name of this query worker is `ViewOrders`.